LuxMiranda/luxmiranda.github.io/c_recipes.md

 **Makes**: Estus for two

 **Ingredients**:
-* 15 mL (0.5 oz) lemon juice
+* 15 mL (0.5 oz) lime or lemon juice
 * 90 mL (3.0 oz) tangerine juice or Sunny-D
-* 15 mL (0.5 oz) cherry liquor
-* 30 mL (1.0 oz) triple sec
+* 45 mL (1.5 oz) triple sec
-* 60 mL (2.0 oz) brandy
-* 15 mL (0.5 oz) rum, at least 90 proof
+* 75 mL (2.5 oz) rum, at least 90 proof
-* Cinnaon
+* Cinnamon to taste

 **Directions**:
-1. Over ice, combine and shake all ingredients except for the rum.
+1. Over ice, combine and shake all ingredients except for 10 ml (0.25 oz) of rum.
-2. Add 0.25 oz.
-(8ml.) rum into a serving glass.
+2. Add the 10 mL (0.25 oz) unmixed rum into a serving glass.
 3. Light the rum on fire.
 4. Shake cinnamon into the fire, producing a great flame.
 5. Extinguish the flame by pouring the mixture into the serving glass.

-Adapted from Greg Titian's recipe, which was too bougie and too boozey.